cicdsummerschool/session-4/README.md

 ## [Cloud Run Canary Deployments](https://www.cloudskillsboost.google/focuses/52827?parent=catalog)

 In this lab you will learn how to implement a deployment pipeline for Cloud Run that executes a progression of code from developer branches to production with automated canary testing and percentage based traffic management.
-It is intended for developers and DevOps engineers who are responsible for creating and managing CI/CD pipelines to Cloud Run.

 _Note: The content in this lab is associated with the Cloud Skills Boost service.
 However, you don't have to pay for the service to follow along with the instructions; you just need your own GCP account._